 - “Inhibit” means to prevent or discourage from doing something.
 There is no word “hibit”.

-- I’ve met a number of disgruntled people, but I’ve never met someone that I could call “gruntled”.
+- I’ve met many disgruntled people, but I’ve never met someone that I could call “gruntled.”

 - I’ve heard awkward people described as “ungainly” or “inept”, but I’ve never heard someone described as “gainly” or “ept”.